ramagepe/password_checker/README.md

 # password_checker
 A script that uses Pwned Passwords API to tell how many times a given password has been leaked
 ## How to use
-Run the checkmypass.py script using `python` cli tool and passing the password to check as an argument
+Run the checkmypass.py script using `python` cli tool and passing the password to check as a string
 ```
 python checkmypass.py "mypassword123"
 ```
+Notice: if the password is not passed between "", the shell won't read special characters

 ### TODO
  - Secure file traffic and storage --no-flags
- - Accept raw format as an argument (symbols not taken as valid chars)